kanaria69/Mainecoco/README.md

-## Why did the scarecrow win an award?
-Because he was outstanding in his field.
+## Why didn’t the orange win the race?
+It ran out of juice.